aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/README.md

 ## To start deploying the CDK Stacks

+* For AWS Internal Use (please remove before publication) --> You will need to increase account limits in your Isengard account to accommodate Sagemaker Notebook EC2 instance size `ml.t2.large`.
+Use [this link](https://sagemaker-tools.corp.amazon.com/limits) to increase your Sagemaker notebook instance account limits.
 * If you are deploying only for local development `cdk deploy "CarbonLakeQuickstartCiCdStack/Deploy/*"` will deploy all of the CarbonLake stacks without the CI/CD pipeline
-* If you are deploying the full CI/CD pipeline `cdk deploy --all` will deploy the pipeline and you will have to connect your repo for automated deployment
+* If you are deploying the full CI/CD pipeline `cdk deploy --all` will deploy the pipeline and you will have to connect your repo for automated deployment.
+Use the README for the gitlab mirroring component to get set up.

 ### The most common workflow is to:
 1. Check out a branch
 2. Work on the branch, deploying for local development via `cdk deploy "CarbonLakeQuickstartCiCdStack/Deploy/*"`
 3. Merge your branch back into the development branch
-4. This will trigger deployment in an automated test environment
+4. This will trigger deployment in an automated test environment within the Isengard account: `carbonlake-quickstart+test@amazon.com`

 # What you'll build

-* Shared Resource Stack
+* Shared Resource Stack: S3,
-* Data Pipeline Step Function Workflow
+* Data Pipeline Step Function Workflow: AWS Step Function
 * Data Quality Module
 * Event-Driven Carbon Emissions Calculator
 * Data Lineage Module